 “Squats keep your legs and trunk strong and will assist you when you get up out of a chair or the couch,” she says.
 “As people age, they lose strength in their legs and butt and have difficulty getting around.
 As soon as you lose strength, daily living becomes harder.
 So we work on squats—a lot.”

-She adds, “We also work on push-ups from many different angles.
+She adds, “We also work on push-ups from many different angles (these can help when first starting out).
 A push-up move is vital, especially if you fall.
 If you can’t push yourself up, then you may stay there a very long time.
 With strength in your arms and upper body, at the very least you can roll over and holler for help.”

 Add balance and flexibility exercises to avoid injury.